patrick-204/snake-client/README.md

 ## Getting Started

-- Follow steps inside the snek server repo to run the server side
+- Follow the instructions inside the snek server repo to run the server side.
+Make sure the snek server is running before running the client
-- Run the development snake client using the `node play.js` command.
+- Run the development snake client from the terminal by entering `node play.js` <3 letter name/nickname>

 ## Play the game

-- Enter 3 letter name as command line argument when run `node play.js`
+- Move up using the 'w' key, left using the 'a' key, down using 's' key, and right using 'd' key
-- Move up using w key, left using a key, down using s key, and right using d key
+- Messages can be sent to the terminal using the 'z' ("you"), 'x' (can't), 'c' ("catch"), and 'v' ("me") keys
-- The game can be exited using ctrl + c
+- The game can be exited at any time using ctrl + c